camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 There are many smaller features and bug fixes in the release that are not included in this blog post.
 The [full release notes](https://jira.camunda.com/secure/ReleaseNote.jspa?projectId=10230&version=15532) provide the details.

 ## Register for the Webinar
-If you’re not already registered, be sure to secure a spot at the free release webinars, which are offered in [German](TODO) and [English](TODO).
+If you're not already registered, be sure to secure a spot at the free release webinars, which are offered in [German](TODO) and [English](TODO).

 ## Your Feedback Matters!